 Here is the two-remote version with the remotes in place:

-The black/cork combination for the back sling looks much more attractive for the mancave – it’s much a more ‘masculine’ look than the original.
+The black/cork combination for the back sling looks great in the mancave – it’s a more ‘masculine’ look than the original.
 If the plastic clips were black, they’d blend in better.
-If you don’t have kids, I think the perfect combo would be this sling with the magnet hooks on the bottom, but they both work!
+If you don’t have kids, I think the perfect combo would be this sling with the magnetic hooks on the bottom, but they both work!

 Spread the Laziness (and Please Pin)